 Award at a Glance

-Award amount: up to $1,500
+Award amount: Up to $1,500

-Application deadline: December 16
+Application deadline: Dec.
+15

 Award Description

-In 2024 Early-career Advocacy Fellows will:
+Early-career Advocacy Fellows will:

 - Receive an invitation to a luncheon with SPC members and staff at the American Physiology Summit.

 - Actively participate in at least one project with the SPC.
-Examples might include helping draft comments on behalf of the Society in response to proposed legislation or changes in agency policy or developing an advocacy resource for APS members.
+Examples might include helping draft comments on behalf of the Society in response to proposed legislation or changes in agency policy or developing an advocacy resource for members.
+Fellows may also initiate a project in consultation with staff.

 - Participate in a letter writing workshop focused on how to write messages to government officials and letters to the editor for local publications.